 - Microbiologists who are routinely exposed to meningococcal bacteria

-- Anyone travelling to, or living in, a part of the world where meningococcal disease is common, such as parts of Africa
+- Anyone traveling to or living in a part of the world where meningococcal disease is common, such as parts of Africa

-What are the side effects of the meningitis vaccine?
+What are the side effects of the meningitis (meningococcal) vaccine, MenB or MPSV4?

 Over-the-counter pain relievers such as acetaminophen or ibuprofen can help ease pain and reduce fever.